 At a time of significant transition in the profession, RIT's architecture program allows for full incorporation of the skills and knowledge critical to the 21st century architect.
 The program produces broad-thinking architects well grounded in the principles and practices of sustainability who can apply their knowledge and talents to the architectural problems posed by the modern city.

 The ASL-English interpretation major prepares entry-level sign language interpreters for work in settings where deaf, hard-of-hearing, and hearing people interact and communicate.
 The degree allows students to develop foundation skills.

-Explore the depths of the universe through multidisciplinary research as you dive into an area that most interests you, whether it be numerical relativity, theoretical astrophysics, detector and instrumentation development, or another area related to astrophysics.
+Explore the depths of the universe through multidisciplinary research as you dive into an area that most interests you, whether it be general relativity, theoretical astrophysics, observational or instrumentation development, or another area related to astrophysics.